Edgar França

-Edgar Emanuel Garcês França (born 8 February 1996) is a Portuguese footballer who is last known to have played as an attacker for Cape Umoya United.
+Edgar Emanuel Garcês França (born 8 February 1996) is a Portuguese footballer who plays as a forward.

 Career

 At the age of 11, França almost joined the youth academy of Portuguese top flight side Sporting from the youth academy of Estrela da Calheta in the Portuguese sixth division, where he was compared to Portugal international Cristiano Ronaldo.
-In 2017, he signed for Portuguese club Marítimo C. In 2019, França signed for Cape Umoya United in South Africa, where he made 5 appearances and scored 0 goals.
+In 2017, he signed for Portuguese club Marítimo C. In 2019, França signed for Cape Umoya United in South Africa, where he made five appearances.
 On 2 November 2019, he debuted for Cape Umoya United during a 3–3 draw with Cape Town Spurs.